poojaghatge6/Machine-Learning-/Predicting Drug-Target Interactions/Readme.md

 Aim: To predict effects of Chemical Compounds('Drugs') on cell lines and Biological assays('Targets').

 Data Source and Description:
-train.csv
-  * Each line of this file represents row,column and value where the rows are indices of compounds and the columns indices of targets.
+train.csv: Each line of this file represents row,column and value where the rows are indices of compounds and the columns indices of targets.
 ```
 122839,0,4.72
 49129,2,4.2